Here’s one of my first property predictions for this year…

 Our markets are fragmented – not only is each state at its own stage of its property cycle, but within each state different segments of the markets are behaving differently.

-So it doesn’t really make much sense to say the “Australian property market” will crash.
+So it doesn’t really make much sense to say the “Australian property market” will collapse.

 Yes the world is suffering from a number of economic problems, commodity prices are falling and China’s growth has slowed considerably, yet there are a number of reasons why we won’t see major falls in home prices in our capital cities any time soon.